Fitness app Strava gives away location of Biden, Trump and other leaders, French newspaper says

 "A reminder was nevertheless issued to agents by the chief of staff asking them not to use this app," Macron's office added.

+Consumers often grant app developers the right to use or sell their data when they agree to the terms of service, Baggili said.

+“Companies love our data, and we love the product, so we give away the data for free," he said.
+“The government really needs to start cracking down on how data can be used and how long it can be retained.”

-Identifying the presidential bodyguards — some of them using their full name on Strava — could also help finding other details about their personal address, their family, their movements and photos they posted on various social media, all of which could possibly be used to put pressure on them for malicious purposes, the report stressed.
+Identifying the presidential bodyguards — some of them using their full name on Strava — could also help in finding other details about their personal addresses, their families, their movements, and photos they posted on various social media, all of which could possibly be used to put pressure on them for malicious purposes, the report stressed.